Cycling in New York City: Early days

 The bicycle boom of the late 19th century had a strong impact in the area.
 New York did not manufacture as many bicycles as other cities, and imported many from elsewhere, including Freehold Township, New Jersey.
 As a spectator sport, six-day racing was popular and spurred the building of velodromes in suburbs including Washington Heights, Manhattan, and Jersey City, New Jersey.

 Weekly races were held in suburban roads, including Pelham Parkway in the Bronx.
 The biggest races were in inner city locations, notably at the original Madison Square Garden which had been designed for cycle racing and at the time was located adjacent to Madison Square.
 The Olympic sport, Madison Racing, is named after cycle races that became popular at Madison Square Garden.

 Several of the mid-20th-century parkway projects of Robert Moses included bike paths; however, when more people could afford cars, bicycling declined and the bikeways fell into disrepair.
-Provisions for pedestrians and bicyclists were not included in the bridges connecting Queens to the Bronx (Throgs Neck Bridge and Bronx–Whitestone Bridge), and Brooklyn to Staten Island (Verrazano-Narrows Bridge).
+Provisions for pedestrians and bicyclists were not included in the bridges connecting Queens to the Bronx (Throgs Neck Bridge and Bronx–Whitestone Bridge), and Brooklyn to Staten Island (Verrazzano–Narrows Bridge).
 Since July 2018, buses along the Q50 route, which travels across the Bronx-Whitestone Bridge, contain bike racks at the front of each vehicle.